ACTIVE: Continuous Similarity Search for Vessel Trajectories: Introduction

 \item Experiments on two large real-world AIS datasets offer evidence that \texttt{ACTIVE} is capable of outperforming state-of-the-art methods by up to 70\% in terms of query time, 60\% in terms of hit rate, and reduces index construction costs significantly. \end{itemize}

 The rest of the paper is organized as follows.
-Section~\ref{sec:preliminary} presents the problem and solution overview.
-Section~\ref{sec:index} covers the segment-based vessel trajectory index.
+Section~\ref{sec:preliminary} presents preliminaries.
 Section~\ref{sec:similarity} details the new similarity measure.
-Section~\ref{sec:algorithm} presents the algorithms and speed-up strategies for continuous similar vessel trajectory search.
+Section~\ref{sec:algorithm} presents the algorithms for continuous similar vessel trajectory search.
 Section~\ref{sec:exp} reports the experimental results.
 Section~\ref{sec:related} reviews related works.
 Section~\ref{sec:conclusion} concludes the paper and offers future directions.